bloomberg/memray/README.md

 		- __init__:/opt/bb/lib/python3.8/site-packages/astroid/node_classes.py:1353 -> 512.0KiB
 ```

-You can also use some of the included markers to cause some selected tests to
+You can also use some of the included markers to make tests
 fail if the execution of said test allocates more memory than allowed:

 ```python